 French Revolution - Causes, Events, and Effects

-French Revolution is one of the most famous events in history.
-It occurred from 1789 to 1799, during which a string of events altered the whole political and social structure of France.
-During this revolution, the French monarchy was replaced by a democratic system, while liberalism and secularism eradicated the importance of religion in matters of state and society.
+The French Revolution is one of the most famous events in history.
+It occurred from 1789 to 1799, during which a string of events altered the French political and social structure.
+During this revolution, a democratic system replaced the French monarchy, while liberalism and secularism eradicated the importance of religion in the affairs of the state and society.

 Causes of the French Revolution

-· Due to participation in the Seven Years’ War (1754-63) and the American Revolutionary War (1775-84), the economy of France suffered badly.
+· Due to participation in the Seven Years’ War (1754-63) and the American Revolutionary War (1775-84), the economy of France suffered miserably.
 Therefore, France imposed unpopular taxes on people while the deregulation of grain increased the price of bread.
-Due to bad harvest, the bread became scanty for the public, and the regime failed to control this situation.
+Due to bad harvest, the bread became scarce for the public, and the regime failed to control this situation.

 · The newly established United States of America adopted the constitution with separation of power in a govt.
 Many French thinkers advocated this form of government in place of absolute monarchy to solve problems.